Best USB-C hubs for Chromebooks 2023

 Need to reach some peripherals to your Chromebook without crowding everything right next to it?
 This hub has a 48-inch cord, so you can sneak the cables for your keyboard, USB webcam, and microphone out of sight, out of mind.
 Just be mindful that this hub doesn't have a USB-C pass-through to recharge your Chromebook.

 This is technically a docking station, but it's powered by Power Delivery just like USB-C hubs and is slimmer than what you might find in other docking stations.
 Acer released this late in 2021, and it's a great way to connect your Chromebook to a few different monitors if you need to.
 You get four USB-A ports, both dual-HDMI and DisplayPort video outputs, SD and microSD slots, Ethernet, a 3.5mm headphone jack, a front-facing USB-C port, and is certified by Google's Works With Chromebook initiative.

 The Anker 655 is one of the latest USB-C hubs to become available, but this model adds an Ethernet port and offers a unique design.
 You also get dual USB-A ports, 100W USB-C pass-through charging, 3.5mm audio, 4K HDMI, SD, and microSD card slots.

 Pick the hub that's right for you

-Note: Unless you know you're going to be using headphones through it every time you plug it in, you might want to avoid USB-C hubs with a headphone/mic combo jack.
-When I use hubs with headphone jacks, it sometimes mixes up the input/outputs when using video calling services like Hangouts Meet.
+Note: Unless you know you're going to be using headphones through it every time you plug it in, you might want to avoid USB-C hubs with a headphone jack.
+When I use hubs and docking stations with headphone jacks, it sometimes mixes the input/outputs while using video calling services like Google Meet and Zoom.